jonathancaprell/warlords-of-draenor/macros/hunter.markdown

 ##Macro

 	#showtooltip
-	/cast /!Aspect of the Cheetah
+	/cast !Aspect of the Cheetah

 ##Breakdown